JustSift/ReSift/docs/introduction/what-is-resift.md

 With every fetch we need to know:

 - If the data request is inflight (so we can show a loading indicator)
-- Where to store the data and how to look it up
+- Where the resulting data will be stored, and how to later retrieve it
 - If it's related to other fetches so they update consistently
-- If the response is an error so we try to recover
+- If the response was an error so we can try to recover

-These tasks themselves aren't overly complicated but doing them over and over and over again _will_ take time away from your product.
+These tasks themselves aren't overly complicated, but doing them over and over and over again _will_ take time away from your product.

-To make matters worse, there's an infinite way to accomplish said tasks, and when working on a team, those differences can be confusing or hard to manage.
+To make matters worse, there are an infinite number of ways to accomplish said tasks, and managing these differences while working on a team can be confusing and hard to manage.

 ## Introducing ReSift

-As stated above, ReSift is a capable and versatile library for data fetches.
+ReSift is a capable and versatile library for data fetches.
 ReSift is opinionated where it matters but also pluggable to suit your different data fetching needs.

 **Features:**